-A review of Ireland’s magical Clontarf Castle Hotel located 2 miles from the center of Dublin and 5 miles from Dublin Airport.
-A luxurious Dublin castle hotel that offers the perfect blend of Irish history and tradition with all of the luxuries of the 21st century.
+Visiting Dublin, Ireland?
+Consider staying at one of Dublin’s beautiful castles, the Clontarf Castle Hotel.
+This luxurious four-star Dublin hotel offers the perfect blend of Irish history and tradition with all of the luxuries of the 21st century.

-Our last trip to Dublin was about 8 years ago.
-We flew into Dublin and drove west to visit family in County Mayo.
-Our time in Dublin was limited to about two days which really wasn’t enough time to take in all that Dublin has to offer.
+Our last trip to Dublin was about 8 years ago and our time there was limited to only about two days.
 When my husband and I realized we would have the opportunity to visit again, we were thrilled.

 Every morning, we walked to the bus stop which was just about 5 minutes away.
 The bus took us into the downtown Dublin.
 When we returned back to the hotel at the end of the day, we took a taxi or an Uber.